-Their day in the Ecuadorian highlands start early morning, morning starts by feeding the animals and/or take their few cows to a place to pasture, then continue with their not very easy jobs, work the land, preparing the soil, planting, harvesting is an endless working cycle.
+Days in the Ecuadorian highlands start early morning, the morning starts by feeding the animals and/or take their few cows to a place to pasture, then continue with their not very easy jobs, work the land, preparing the soil, planting, harvesting is an endless working cycle.
 By midday the Quilotoas will start preparing their extremely simple food, fresh potatoes in boiling water as well as boiling fresh beans, normally lima beans, red or green beans are very usual in the highland countrysides.
 Pasta and chicken soup can be a specialty in this area, fruits and beef are not really a big part of their diet.

 The Quilotoas have a slow paced but always active lifestyle, not many worries affect them since their work on the land and their animals, will supply them with food.
 Modernity and time are the things that don’t seem to affect this area of Ecuador.

 Several studies show that the Quilotoa´s last eruption took place about 738 (1280 confirmed last eruption source: Smithsonian Institution) years ago, its ash flew all the way to the Pacific Ocean (250km), and to the east reached the east side area of the Cotopaxi National Park and part of the Ecuadorian Amazon.

 What is the weather like at the Quilotoa?

 The weather in the Andes is constantly changing, if you pay close attention to the climate you will be able to tell and feel this changes approximately every twenty to thirty minutes and the Quilotoa is not an exception.
 Due to the Quilotoa´s high altitude of 3900 m (12792 ft), it can be cold and feel chilly when windy, and it can be very comfortable on a sunny day without wind.